 MAKING A RESERVATION

-We will begin taking field trip reservations October 1, 2017.
+We will begin taking field trip reservations October 18, 2017.
 Field trips will start in January 2018.
-For more information about bringing your school group and for special group rates, visit our Group Tours page.

 As part of Mississippi’s Largest Classroom, the Museum of Mississippi History, along with the Mississippi Civil Rights Museum, offers special programs for students and professional development opportunities for educators.